Zuehlke/lego-agent/README.md

 ## Setup Repo

-Make sure you have [uv](https://docs.astral.sh/uv/) installed, then navigate to this directoy and run `uv sync`.
+Make sure you have [node.js](https://nodejs.org/) installed, then navigate to the frontend directory and run `npm install`.

-Furthermore, copy _.env.template_ to _.env_ and populate the variables.
+Furthermore, copy _frontend/app/config.template.tsx_ to _frontend/app/config.tsx_ and fill in your OpenAI API key.
-The IP address can be found on the robot screen (see below).

 ## Prepare Robot